 It also became clear why we hadn’t known this sooner.
 What we eat is defined by habit.
 We eat what our parents raised us on and they eat what our grand parents fed them.
-Diets are based on old habits that are out of tune with what we know today.
+Diets are based on old habits, habits that are out of tune with what we know today.

 Sixty years ago many thought smoking was harmless.
 It took time for the scientific consensus to cut through the haze of confusion and for habits to change.

 Because food and agriculture are vast and deeply embedded in society and culture, change will be slower, and the confusion will last longer.